image

 The gallery, housing an exhibition area of 12000 square meters, makes the Delhi branch one of the world's largest modern art museums.
 From captivating paintings to thought-provoking sculptures, this cultural treasure trove offers an enriching experience for everyone who stops by, making it among the famous tourist places of New Delhi.

-Entry timings at National Gallery Of Modern Art – The gallery is open for tours daily from 11 AM to 6:30 PM, except on Mondays.
+Entry timings at National Gallery Of Modern Art – 10:00 AM – 5:00 PM (Tue–Sun)

 Location of National Gallery Of Modern Art- Jaipur House, Sher Shah Road, Near Delhi High Court, India Gate, New Delhi, Delhi-110003.